-- stop a patient from being detained under section 3 without good reason, or
+- stop you from being detained under section 3 without good reason, or

-- use their power to discharge the patient without thinking about the patient’s welfare and the welfare of others.
+- use their power to discharge you without thinking about your welfare and the welfare of others.

-The patient or NR can make a complaint about treatment and care through the NHS complaints procedure.
+You, or your NR, can make a complaint about treatment and care through the NHS complaints procedure.

-The patient or NR can complain to the Care Quality Commission (CQC) if there is a concern that the Mental Health Act has not been used correctly.
+You, or your NR, can make a complaint to the Care Quality Commission (CQC).
+This is if you are concerned that the Mental Health Act has not been used correctly.

 Carers support and advocacy